inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

 Relations consist of several components:

 - **Relation Fields**: like `RelationsField`, `MultiRelationsField` manage multiple relation definitions on a record, acting as a container for individual relation configurations and providing the interface for accessing relations.
-- **Mapping Classes**: provides the interface for attribute access for managing relations on a record.
+- **Mapping Classes**: provide the interface for attribute access for managing relations on a record.
 - **Relation Classes**: like `PKRelation`, `ListRelation` define how to resolve and validate specific relation types.
 - **Result Classes**: handle the returned values when accessing relations.